Reading Pa Wild Cat on the Streets

 six.
 Pupils similar a lion's

-Larger cats often have similar pupils
+Larger cats often take like pupils

 Although manuls aren't imposing in size, they have the near expressive gaze among their small-scale cat kin - rather than vertical pupils, theirs are round, only like those of big true cat predators, such as lions and tigers.
 Information technology uses them to phase sudden ambushes on small rodents and partridges.
 By the way, if whatever of its victims leave behind a comfortable dugout, the manul may choose to move in.
 It'due south more than capable of making i itself - simply why bother?